attivio/suit/CONTRIBUTING.md

+# Issues

-To report an issue, please click the Issues tab above and click the *New Issue* button.
+To report an issue with the SUIT library, please click the Issues tab above and then click the *New Issue* button.
 Please provide a detailed description of the issue with any code excerpts, logs, or screenshots which help describe the issue.

+# Making Contributions

 For contributions, we prefer pull requests.
 Please follow these steps to get your contributions in: